2. Working with Messages

 After you've edited a message, you can either save your changes or create a copy of the message, which is a great way to add information to the conversation without modifying the original message.

-Postbox also offers a complete set of Message Filters which allow you to add automation to your email workflow.
+Postbox also offers a complete set of Message Filters that allow you to add automation to your email workflow.
 When you’re dealing with multiple email accounts and bombarded with messages on a daily basis, filters can help organize, label, mark, and reply to them automatically.

 When you create a new filter in Postbox, you can set the filter to either run for an individual account or "globally" across all accounts.
 If creating a global filter, it must be designated as global when you first create it.